Top 20 Wurms in Magic: The Gathering

 14. Bellowing Tanglewurm

 Tanglewurm provides an excellent support for mono-green decks.
-Not only does he arrive with solid 4/4 stats, he has intimidate, allowing only artifact creatures or ones that share his green color to block him.
+Not only does he arrive with solid 4/4 stats, but he also has intimidate, allowing only artifact creatures or ones that share his green color to block him.
 Additionally, Tanglewurm grants your other green creatures intimidate, so if your opponent isn't running green themselves, they're often rendered helpless against your army's unblockable assault.

 13. Elderscale Wurm